maryia-deriv-archive/fbb-qr-generator/README.md

 # Getting Started with Create React App

+This a vCard QR Code Qenerator designed by Foo-Bar-&-Baz.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts